vigneshrk29/opensim-core/README.md

 ------------------------

 In the folder **External_Functions**, you can find a series of example external functions we used for different applications.
-To add your own external function, take a look at an example in `C:/opensim-ad-core/OpenSim/External_Functions`.
+To add your own external function, take a look at an example in `C:/opensim-ad/opensim-ad-core/OpenSim/External_Functions`.
 Don't forget to edit the CMakeLists.
 Your new external function will appear in Visual Studio after re-configuring through CMake.
 For the rest of the instructions, we will use the example **PredSim**.

 1. Build the external function.
 Right-click on PredSim and select **Build**.
 To skip the next step ([Run executable](#run-executable)), you can also right-click on PredSim, select
 **Set as StartUp Project**, click on Debug (toolbar) and click on **Start Without Debugging**.
-If you followed the second approach, you should find a MATLAB file `foo.m` in the folder `C:/opensim-ad-core-build/OpenSim/External_Functions/PredSim`.
+If you followed the second approach, you should find a MATLAB file `foo.m` in the folder `C:/opensim-ad/opensim-ad-core-build/OpenSim/External_Functions/PredSim`.

 Run executable
 --------------

 If you haven't run the executable yet (e.g., through **Start Without Debugging**):
-1. Open `C:/opensim-ad-core-build/RelWithDebInfo` in a terminal window (assuming you are in RelWithDebInfo mode):
+1. Open `C:/opensim-ad/opensim-ad-core-build/RelWithDebInfo` through the command prompt (assuming you are in RelWithDebInfo mode):

-        cd C:/opensim-ad-core-build/RelWithDebInfo
+        cd C:/opensim-ad/opensim-ad-core-build/RelWithDebInfo

-2. Run the executable:
+2. Run the executable by typing the following in the command prompt:

         PredSim.exe

-You should find a MATLAB file `foo.m` in the folder `C:/opensim-ad-core-build/RelWithDebInfo`.
+You should find a MATLAB file `foo.m` in the folder `C:/opensim-ad/opensim-ad-core-build/RelWithDebInfo`.

 Generate C-code
 ---------------

-1. Copy `foo.m` into `C:/opensim-ad-core/cgeneration/PredSim`.
+1. Copy `foo.m` into `C:/opensim-ad/opensim-ad-core/cgeneration/PredSim`.
-2. Run `C:/opensim-ad-core/cgeneration/PredSim/generateMain.m` in MATLAB.
+2. Run `C:/opensim-ad/opensim-ad-core/cgeneration/PredSim/generateMain.m` in MATLAB.
 This might take a while to open the folder if `foo.m` is large (you might consider running the file through the command line).

-**If you work with a new external function, you might need to adjust the dimension of `arg` as described in the comment in the MATLAB script**.
+**If you work with a new external function, you might need to adjust the dimension of `arg` as described in the comment of the MATLAB script**.

-After running the MATLAB script, you should find a C file `foo_jac.c` in `C:/opensim-ad-core/cgeneration/PredSim`.
+After running the MATLAB script, you should find a C file `foo_jac.c` in `C:/opensim-ad/opensim-ad-core/cgeneration/PredSim`.

 Compile C-code
 --------------

 1. Open the CMake GUI.
-2. In the field **Where is the source code**, specify `C:/opensim-ad-core/cgeneration/PredSim`.
+2. In the field **Where is the source code**, specify `C:/opensim-ad/opensim-ad-core/cgeneration/PredSim`.
-3. In the field **Where to build the binaries**, specify something like `C:/opensim-ad-external-function/PredSim/PredSim-build`.
+3. In the field **Where to build the binaries**, specify something like `C:/opensim-ad/external-functions/PredSim/PredSim-build`.
 4. Click the **Configure** button.
     1. Choose the *Visual Studio 14 2015* generator.
 Make sure your build as 64-bit (Optional Platform for Generator: x64; it might be 32-bit by default).
     2. Click **Finish**.
 5. Where do you want to install the PredSim dll on your computer?
 Set this by changing the `CMAKE_INSTALL_PREFIX` variable.
-We'll assume you set it to `C:/opensim-ad-external-function/PredSim/PredSim-install`.
+We'll assume you set it to `C:/opensim-ad/external-functions/PredSim/PredSim-install`.
 6. Click the **Configure** button again.
 Then, click **Generate** to make Visual Studio project files in the build directory.
-7. Open a command window and go to the build directory you specified in step 3 using the command:

-        cd C:/opensim-ad-external-function/PredSim/PredSim-build
-8. Use CMake to build the dll:

-        cmake --build . --config RelWithDebInfo
-9. Use CMake to install the dll:

-        cmake --install . --config RelWithDebInfo
+7. Open `C:/opensim-ad/external-functions/PredSim/PredSim-build/PredSim.sln` in Visual Studio.
+8. Select your desired *Solution configuration* from the drop-down at the top (we recommend **RelWithDebInfo** for consistency with the dependencies).

+9. Build the library.
+Right-click on ALL_BUILD and select **Build**.
+10. Install the library.
+Right-click on INSTALL and select **Build**.

-You should find a file `PredSim.dll` in `C:/opensim-ad-external-function/PredSim/PredSim-install/bin`.
+You should find a file `PredSim.dll` in `C:/opensim-ad/external-functions/PredSim/PredSim-install/bin`.
 You can now perform the same steps for PredSim_pp (redo the steps from [Build external functions](#build-external-functions)) instead of PredSim (this is a different external function).

 Formulate and solve trajectory optimization problems